AustinWildgrube/campfire-design-system/projects/campfire/README.md

 # Campfire Design System

-Campfire is [Ungerboeck's](https://www.ungerboeck.com) design language.
+Campfire is a design language.
 It creates consistent user experiences within our products.
 Campfire's UI styles, patterns, components, and other assets are all reusable.
 By creating these pre-produced elements,  we can put more emphasis on use cases and business needs.
 Campfire is flexible and is meant to help transform into a custom solution.